[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 set edge_scaling = true under [throttle_config] for more sensitive pedals

-(technically edge_scaling option is a deadzone, but i digress)
+(technically edge_scaling option is the deadzone, but i digress)

 when using this, you do not have to read my guide any more then.